suarezdannakaren/bookly/docs/product_backlog.md

 Given the user is on the login page
-When the user enters valid credentials
-And selects the login option
-Then the system validates that the entered credentials are correct And grants access to the application
+When the user enters valid credentials and submits the form Then the system grants access to the application
-And keeps the session active while the user is using the application

 Given the user is on the login page
-When the user attempts to log in with one or more required fields empty Then the system does not allow access
-And displays a message indicating that all required fields must be completed
+When the user submits the login form without entering credentials Then the system displays an error message requesting required fields

 Given the user is on the login page
-When the user enters invalid credentials
+When the user enters an incorrect password
-Then the system validates the entered credentials
+Then the system denies access and shows an authentication error message
-And denies access
-And displays a message indicating that the credentials are incorrect

-Given the user is logged in
+Given the user is logged into the application
-When the user selects the logout option
+When the user clicks on the logout button
-Then the system ends the session
-And redirects the user to the login page
+Then the system terminates the session and redirects the user to the login page

+Given the user has an active session
+When the session remains inactive for a period of time Then the system automatically logs the user out for security reasons

 ⸻

 **User Registration**